openvinotoolkit/datumaro/develop/_sources/docs/command-reference/context_free/explorer.md.txt

 - `-topk` (int) - Number how much you want to find similar data.
 - `-p, --project` (string) - Directory of the project to operate on (default: current directory).
 - `-s, --save` (bool) - Save explorer result files on explore_result folder.
+- `-o, --output-dir` (string) - Output directory.
+By default, a new directory is created in the current directory.
 - `--stage` (bool) - Include this action as a project build step.
   If true, this operation will be saved in the project build tree, allowing to reproduce the resulting dataset later.